Presentation Tips

 Common Mistakes That Kill Presentations

 • Slide Overload: If your presentation has more than 10 slides for a 10-minute talk, you have too many.
 One professional presenter states bluntly: "You have too many slides and they have too many words."
+Starting from a structured ai presentation rather than a blank deck makes it easier to keep slides lean and single-purpose from the outset.

 • Reading From Slides: Your audience can read faster than you can speak.
 Reading slide text insults their intelligence and guarantees disengagement.
 Use slides as visual anchors while you provide the substance verbally.